CMagnac/cmagnac.github.io/_posts/2023-05-05-chemical-agent-treatment.md

 ---
 layout: post
-title:  Chemical agents exposure
+title:  Chemical Agents Exposure
 date:   2023-05-05 18:00:00
-description: Treatment of an occupational disease
+description: Treatment of an Occupational Disease
 tags: false
-categories: Drug-prescription Disease-treatment
+categories: Drug-Prescription Disease-Treatment
 ---

 Trichloroethylene is a chlorinated solvent used for cleaning metals.
 It is a carcinogenic compound that may cause kidney cancer, liver cancer, or non-Hodgkin's lymphoma.
 Exposure to it for a few months may be enough to inhale and further develop any of the aforementioned diseases.
 Countries have defined legal exposure values for workers, presented in the following chart.